rainu/dev-notes/README.md

 ## Changelog

+### 0.9.14
+* dont force usage of indexedDB so that DevNotes als work with older browsers

 ### 0.9.13
 * a mechanism for faster deletion of notes (trash bin)
 * make note titles optional [#22](https://github.com/rainu/dev-notes/issues/22)